 - During the practical exam, the candidate must demonstrate that he/she understands all the anatomical landmarks and variations that must be considered for each animal.
 This will be documented through charting of the horse following a thorough oral exam.
 Abnormal pathology must be completely documented.
 The horse should be given regular breaks with a complete closing of the speculum at about 5-minute intervals.
 The mouth should remain closed for at least 25-30 seconds and rinsed during breaks.

-- Proper technique and instruments must be used to minimize heat production from handpieces.
+- Proper techniques and instruments must be used to minimize heat production from handpieces.
 This means using a precise approach to reducing protuberances.

 - Any abnormal pathology such as necrotic open pulp horns, fractures, periodontal disease, infundibular caries, peripheral cemental caries, masses, etc must be thoroughly documented on the chart.